Mlawrence95/django-test-deployment/README.md

 - access with `heroku open`
 - view `heroku logs --tail` as needed
 - run commands like `heroku run python manage.py createsuperuser`

-Future work: CSS is broken for `admin`, as well as anything that depends on `static/`.
-Not sure how to resolve for now.